GeoMx Whole Transcriptome Atlas Grant: University of Miami

 Calling all University of Miami Researchers!
 Apply now to quantitatively map the whole transcriptome to user-defined regions of FFPE/fresh-frozen tissue using the GeoMx Digital Spatial Profiler.

 Two projects will be selected, one oncology focused and one non-oncology focused.
 Winners will be announced November 18, 2022.
+The cost of the project will be covered.
 You are invited to attend the NanoSting spatial multiomics seminar that will be held at the University of Miami on October 4, 2022, at 11:00 AM EST, as part of the Sylvester Shared Resources Advanced Biomedical Technology Seminar series.
 Register for the seminar HERE.

 Full Transcriptome Spatial RNA Analysis